UniMath/agda-unimath/README.md

 ### After the setup

 With Agda installed and emacs correctly set up, you can start using the library.
 There is no need to install anything further.
-To compile the library, which is optional, run `make check` from the `src` folder.
+To compile the library, which is optional, run `make check` from the main folder of the repository.
 This generates the file `everything.lagda.md`, which imports all the files in the library and subsequently verifies them.
 You don't need to compile the entire library, however.
 You can simply open the file you're interested in and load it with Agda.
 This will verify the file and any prerequisites that are not already compiled.

 ## Joining the project